Batavian Navy: Return to the Dutch Navy

 The Peace of Amiens had a number of favorable consequences for the Republic and its navy (beside the fact that it now received diplomatic recognition from Great Britain and its allies).
-In the first place the stadtholder gave up his claims to reinstatement (in exchange for receiving some fiefs in Germany, where he now became a "sovereign prince"), thereby depriving the Organists from their political rallying point; many now made their peace with the Staatsbewind regime; there would be no more Organist-inspired mutinies on the Batavian fleet.
+In the first place the stadtholder gave up his claims to reinstatement (in exchange for receiving some fiefs in Germany, where he now became a "sovereign prince"), thereby depriving the Orangists from their political rallying point; many now made their peace with the Staatsbewind regime; there would be no more Orangist-inspired mutinies on the Batavian fleet.

 The many Dutch colonies captured by the British in the East and West Indies were returned to the Republic (without Ceylon, but including the Cape Colony), and the Batavian navy sent several squadrons to renew the Dutch control over these colonies, and garrison them.
 One, under now captain Bloys van Treslong went to Suriname; two others, one under Rear-Admiral Simon Dekker, the other under Vice-Admiral Pieter Hartsinck went to the Cape and onwards to Java.

 The Batavian envoy to the Peace Conference, Rutger Jan Schimmelpenninck, attempted to have the ships that were surrendered in the Vlieter mutiny returned to the Batavian navy.
 Some of those ships had served under Dutch officers and crews in the Royal Navy, ferrying troops to Ireland, now that they were under the command of the stadtholder as "admiral-general" of the navy (though they had to swear allegiance to King George III as well).
 Those crews were now paid off (and allowed to return to the Netherlands under an amnesty), and the ships were laid up.
 Schimmelpenninck's efforts proved unsuccessful.
 According to British historian William James. they were eventually sold to the Royal Navy, with the proceeds going to the former stadtholder, William V.